scottchellew/data-analytics-power-bi-report888/README.md

 Column names were cleaned up and removed if no longer needed.

-The Executive Summary page shows various features.
+The Customer Detail page shows various features.
 There are cards showing data such as total customers and total revenue.
-There is a bare chart showing total revenue by department.
+There is a bar chart showing total revenue by department.
 A donut chart shows the nationality of customers.
 A table displays the top 20 customers and how much they have spent.
 A line chart shows the amount of customers per year, with a drill down feature and future projection.
 A date slicer allows the user to filter data by date.

+The Executive Summary page shows data about the company.
+There are cards showing the total profit, revenue and orders.
+A line chart shows revenue with a drill down date hierarchy and a trending line.
+Donut charts display the proportion of store nations and store types.
+A horizontal bar chart shows the number of orders by category.
+KPIs show performance based on a 5% growth target.

 Measures.png contains a screenshot of all of the measures created in the measures table, including Total Profit, Unique Customers and Revenue YTD.